wio/docs/docs/wio/configurations/pkg.md

     license: MIT
 ```

-All the tags above are required for the project to be published but, `repository` and `organization` tag can be added to specify more information about the package.
+All the tags above are required for the project to be published but, `repository` and `organization` tags can be added to specify more information about the package.

 ## Config
 This tag contains meta information about what this package supports.
 This is important when an app or package uses this package as a dependency because this is used to check compatibility.
 If package is not compatible, it is not included in the build process.